dogukannulu/streaming_data_processing/README.md

 ### Running data-generator:

-Instructions on how to install data-generator can be reached out [here](https://github.com/dogukannulu/data-generator)
+Instructions on how to install data-generator can be found [here](https://github.com/dogukannulu/data-generator)

 This repo has been forked from @erkansirin78 .
 Many thanks to him since this script successfully simulates a streaming data.